saltstack/salt/doc/topics/specs/salt_auth_proto_abs.rst

     {'enc': 'aes',
      'load': <encrypted python pickle>}

-When this message is recieved the load can be decrypted using the shared AES key.
+When this message is received the load can be decrypted using the shared AES key.
 The 'enc' dict ket can also be "pub" for pubkey encryption, or "clear" for passing messages in the clear.